grking8/homepage/_posts/2020-02-29-pushing-docker-images-from-ec2-to-ecr-using-iam-roles.md

 AWS account trusted entities for that role._

-Because they are trusted entities, those users can assume the role, giving them the authorisation to make AWS API calls to access your resources.
+Because they are trusted entities, those users can assume the role, giving them the authorisation to make certain AWS API calls to access your resources.

 #### Custom EC2 application